 Pumpin Pal vs Lacteck flanges

 Like all things with expressing (or life in general) there is no guarantee that any product will work well for you.
 ‘Rules’ given in this article are in general and for the majority – there can always be exceptions.
 Definitions and basic info A breast pump ‘flange’ is generally considered the part that touches the breast.
 It can also be called a ‘breast shield’.
-Then there is the ‘elbow’ – the part that is literally shaped like an elbow and usually connects to a backflow protector or the tubing directly.
+Then there is the ‘connector’ – the part that is shaped like an elbow and usually connects to a backflow protector or the tubing directly.
 The valve then hangs into the bottle from the underneath.
-It can also be called a ‘connector’.

-Some breast pump companies make their flanges as a one-piece, others a 2-piece – the flange detaches from the elbow.
-When it is a one-piece system the whole thing is usually just called 'the flange', when it's a 2-piece it's sometimes the 'breast-shield' and 'connector'.
+Some breast pump companies make their flanges as a one-piece - ie the flange and connector are joined; others a 2-piece – the flange detaches from the elbow.
+When it is a one-piece system the whole thing is usually just called 'the flange', when it's a 2-piece it is sometimes the 'breast-shield' and 'connector'.

 LacTeck® and Pumpin Pal™ are companies who make just the flange/breast shield part.